 Virginia’s drinking and driving laws are highly strict in terms of their penalties as well as sanctions associated with them.
-There are various tests that may be required to be taken by the DUI (Driver Under Influence).
+There are various tests that may be required to be taken if you are charged with a Virginia DUI (Driver Under Influence).

 A person is said to be a DUI if they are at the age of 21 or under where their BAC (Blood Alcohol Concentration) is 0.2 percent or above.
 Also, if a person is driving a commercial vehicle then he/she is considered to be a DUI violator if their BAC is 0.4 percent or above.
 On the other hand, a non-commercial driver that has a BAC of 0.8 percent or above then they are considered to be a DUI violator.